 DHCP - Cameras receive their IP address and network settings via the DHCP protocol.
 They do not support static IP configurations.
 A DHCP server must be present on the LAN to provide the cameras with an IP address, default gateway, subnet mask, and DNS servers

-HTTPS - Cameras communicate with Verkada Command using HTTPS over TCP port 443
+HTTPS - Cameras communicate with Verkada Command using HTTPS over TCP port 443 and TCP port 4460

-NTP - Each camera is hardcoded with well-known NTP servers on the Internet.
+NTP - Each camera is hardcoded with well-known NTP servers on the internet.
 NTP is used to sync the camera time so footage timestamps are correct.
 The correct time is also required for HTTPS to work

 Refer to this KB for more detail on network requirements.

-Technical Support will ask to troubleshoot these services when there is a network issue.
+Verkada Technical Support will ask to troubleshoot these services when there is a network issue.
 The troubleshooting process can require a packet capture of network traffic to analyze the root cause.

 Note: Cable integrity is important to supply PoE and data to a camera.
 Cable termination, interconnects, distance, and bends must all be taken into account.